 Meanwhile, those looking for pulpier fun during the first two weeks of festivities should head towards Granary Square’s canal-front on August 9th and 10th, where the Floating Cinema will present a two-day Horror Weekender.
 Co-curated with organisers of the Mayhem Film Festival in Nottingham, this free weekend presents a series of gruesome screenings followed by Make a Ghost – a late-night writing workshop and seance.

-This should prove easy to reach if you've booked city-centre hotel accommodation in London for the period.
-Those travelling via the London Underground should head towards either the King's Cross or St Pancras tube stops.
+This should prove easy to reach if you’ve booked city-centre The Montcalm London Marble Arch Hotel for the period.
+Those travelling via the London Underground should head towards either the King’s Cross or St Pancras tube stops.

 For a full list of events and the opportunity to register for general admission, interested parties should visit the Floating Cinema website.